iorobertob/intermusic-database/README.md

 ### Important:
 - This module only lists activities of the Media Poster plugin, which is based in the Poster pugin.
-- When installing the folder of this module has to be named 'inter'
+- When installing the folder of this module has to be named **inter**

 ## What it does